jamesplease/backbone.base-router/README.md

 Backbone's Router is intimately tied to Backbone.History (more specifically, an instance of that Class called Backbone.history).
 There is no way to specify what version of history a regular Router uses, but you can with this one.
-Simply specify the `history` property on the Router.
+To do so, specify the `history` property on the Router.

 #### A Single Point of Entry